-Licensed Clinical Psychologist Dr. Rebecca Hoffenberg combines her expertise in CBT, psychodynamic therapy, and relational therapy with her knowledge of mindfulness, EMDR, and hypnotic techniques to facilitate growth and change.
+Licensed Clinical Psychologist Dr. Rebecca Hoffenberg combines her expertise in psychodynamic therapy and person-centered therapy with her knowledge of EMDR, mindfulness, and Cognitive Behavioral Therapy (CBT) to facilitate growth and change.
 Dr. Hoffenberg works in collaboration with her clients to identify and address problematic patterns in order to boost confidence, strengthen resilience to meet life’s challenges, and improve self-awareness.
-This combination of evidence-based approaches and deep hypnotic work helps her clients understand their motivations so they can move forward in their lives.
+This combination of evidence-based approaches and EMDR help her clients understand their motivations so they can move forward in their lives.

 No items found.

 Dr. Rebecca Hoffenberg is a Clinical Psychologist who is licensed in both New York and California.
 She has an extensive education that combines her formal education from renown formal institutions with her advanced training in integrative methods such as mindfulness and Eye Movement Desensitization and Reprocessing (EMDR).
 She works creatively, combined her evidence-based approaches into her areas of specialization, which include eating disorders, habits, anxiety, depression, trauma, and PTSD.
 She is an expert in EMDR, engaging in continuous trainings from the top experts in the field in order to fully utilize the skills that keep her patients moving forward.
 Her background includes her extensive research in how individuals find meaning, and has found that combining this knowledge with EMDR enables her patients to free themselves from the binds of trauma and insecurity so they can learn to live satisfying and fulfilling lives.